apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Creating ACL Lists
 ^^^^^^^^^^^^^^^^^^

 #.
-Log in to the CloudStack UI as an administrator or end user.
+Log in to the CloudStack UI as an administrator or end User.

 #.
 In the left navigation, choose Network.

 #.
 In the Select view, select VPC.

-   All the VPCs that you have created for the account is listed in the page.
+   All the VPCs that you have created for the Account is listed in the page.

 #.
 Click the Configure button of the VPC.